Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="Worker-Uint8Array"></a>Worker can receive/send typed arrays

-The PDF.js will execute all code on the main thread, if the browser cannot send (large) typed arrayed to web workers.
+The PDF.js will execute all code on the main thread, if the browser cannot send (large) typed arrays to web workers.